sloking/sshhost/README.md

 ## Wait, What?!
 sshhost is an bash script for relay ssh connection over an specific host.
-This host do connect via ssh with keys and have for each other host an own key.
+This host do the connection via ssh with keys and have for each host an own key.
 So if you have 100 people and everyone will connect to 100 different host, you don't need to create 100*100 keys.
 Set up the following and you need **only one sshhost**.